Yahya-Saleh/Projects/Python/ReadMe.md

 2. Machine-Learning and AI
 3. Mobile Applications

-Python projects are also featured in in other directories:
+Python projects are also featured in other directories:

 1. Web Development
 2. SQL